LOCUST STREET PASSAGE

 Sienna gets a kick out of watching the shopkeepers trimming the glossy ivy from their display windows.
 It’s a job even the street planners have a hard time keeping up with as the vines entwine the historic brick buildings at phenomenal speed.

-This town has a rich train history, it’s curse and attraction.
-Sienna sees the frustration on the faces of travelers in a hurry waiting for the train to go by.
+Connected to this town is a rich train history, its curse, and attraction.
+Sienna sees the frustration on the faces of travelers in a hurry waiting for the train to pass by.
 They won’t take this area as a shortcut again.

-A famous hiking path gives intrigue and exercise for those up to it, but lately, some have gone missing.
-So far, no bodies have shown up and the ones disappearing seem not to be from good families that get Press Coverage.
-The disappearances go into the file of “things unsaid.”
+A fascinating hiking path gives intrigue and exercise for those up to it, but lately, some have gone missing.
+So far no bodies have shown up and the ones disappearing seem not to be from good families that get Press coverage.
+The disappearances go in the file of “things unsaid.”